-Victim is an important word because it links often traumatic personal or group experiences in contemporary societies to frameworks of belief drawn on by professionals in different fields, as well as by other users of the word, in understanding such experiences and responding to them through public policy, political advocacy, and in wider public debate.
-In the word’s most general sense, a victim is an individual who is a passive recipient of misfortune.
-That individual might become a victim as the indirect and unlooked for result of his or her own actions (e.g. the victim of a beheading or resulting from an addiction).
-Or he or she might be the victim of a random misfortune, whether of disease or accident.
-More recently, and contentiously, some groups and individuals have used the word as a route to political empowerment.
-Governments have also chosen to endow victims with an active role in addressing their misfortune; this is most evident in some criminal justice systems, where the issue then arises whether such ‘victims’ have been given a power to override not only the rights of offenders but also the ability of the state itself to administer balanced justice.
+Victim is an important word because it links often traumatic personal or group experiences in contemporary societies to frameworks that understand such experiences and respond to them through public policy, political advocacy, and in wider public debate.
+The etymology of victim is straightforward: the word comes from Latin victima.
+Its first sense is that of a sacrificial offering, and this strong sense is made stronger by the identification of the sacrificial offering and thus the victim as Christ.
+By C17, however, it has developed the more general meaning “a person who is put to death or subjected to torture by another; one who suffers severely in body or property through cruel or oppressive treatment.”
+These strong meanings developed into a general sense of a passive recipient of misfortune.
+While in earlier uses such misfortune has been regarded as individual or random, there has been a concerted attempt in recent years to use the word as a route to political empowerment as the status of victim becomes structural.
+Governments have also chosen to endow victims with an active role in addressing their misfortune; this is most evident in some criminal justice systems, where the issue then arises of whether such victims have been given a power to override not only the rights of offenders but also the ability of the state itself to administer justice.

+These recent developments depend on more recent meanings recorded in the OED: “One who is reduced or destined to suffer under some oppressive or destructive agency,” and “In a weaker sense: One who suffers some injury, hardship, or loss, is badly treated or taken advantage of, etc.” The last of these meanings, the “weaker sense,” accords most closely with contemporary legal definitions of a victim as “a person who has complained of the commission of an offence against themselves or their property” (Crown Prosecution Service).
+This wider definition encompasses, for example, the relatives of murder victims, including partners or parents when the victim is a child.
 Use of victim remained fairly steady over the past century and a half, but has increased massively over the last thirty years.
-This is almost certainly because individuals (and groups) have come to be identified as victims not because (or not only because) of what has happened to them but rather because of who they are.
-One reflection of this change of emphasis is widespread use of victimisation (from 1840), which suggests that the suffering of the victim is both ongoing and impersonal.
-Together with the word victimhood (attested 1862), this cluster of terms captures the notion, dating from the 1970s, that a victim might be an individual or group caught in what has been characterized as an ‘asymmetric power relationship’.
-For example, the concept of shared victimhood became central to feminist debate in the 1980s, with the result that domestic abuse, and the failure of the criminal justice system to deal with this phenomenon effectively, came to be seen as a reflection of a prevailing, asymmetric power relationship rather than (or as well as) the result of an individual criminal act.
+This is almost certainly because individuals (and groups) have come to be identified as victims not because (or not only because) of what has happened to them, but rather because of who they are.
+One reflection of this change of emphasis is the recent widespread use of both victimization and victimhood, both of which are C19 coinages and show a remarkable increase in frequency after 1980.
+They both capture the notion, dating from the 1970s, that a victim might be an individual or group caught in what has been characterized as an “asymmetric power relationship.”
+For example, the concept of shared victimhood became central to feminist debate in the 1980s, with the result that domestic abuse, and the failure of the criminal justice system to deal with this problem effectively, came to be seen as a reflection of a prevailing, asymmetric power relationship rather than (or as well as) the result of an individual criminal act.